NimaFathi/DeCoDEx/README.md

 - **class pred (org img)**: Predicted value of the classifier on the original image.
 - **class target**: Target value for prediction during inference; for classification, it is always the opposite of `class pred (org img)`.
 - **cf pred**: Predicted disease value for the counterfactual image.
-## TODO - Future Works
-- [x] Complete the ReadMe.
-- [ ] Add pretrained weights classifiers and detectors per each dataset.
-- [ ] Add pretrained weights for DDPM.
-- [ ] Add all the metrics that are used in paper.
-- [ ] Train other conditional score-based diffusion models.

 ## Code Base
 Our repository is based on [DiME](https://github.com/guillaumejs2403/DiME)